-An important feature of the support is that workers do not simply signpost other services but "go through the process with them".
-While this takes time and care, workers find this to be effective in ensuring that further support is realised.
+An important feature of the support is that workers did not simply signpost other services but "go through the process with them".
+While this takes time and care, workers found this to be effective and necessary in ensuring that further support is realised.
 This is elaborated further in individual/family case studies provided later in this report.
-The following highlights how includem are able to link into opportunities available in the community, opening young people's access to these in a way that is realistically sustainable for them.
+The following highlights how includem were able to link into opportunities available in the community, opening young people's access to these in a way that was realistically sustainable for them.

-When includem's ADAPT for CashBack team began working with [young person], her mum expressed concerns over her being in situations which reduced her safety, involving those who were older than her, and regularly reported her missing to the Police when she ran away.
+When includem's ADAPT for CashBack team began working with [young person], her mum expressed concerns over her being in situations which reduced her safety.
 Her Support Worker also uncovered that [young person] was self-harming due to being bullied by her peers on social media.
-Working with her to understand how her protective factors could be increased using wellbeing maps, [young person] revealed that the reason for her situation was due to boredom and feeling alone.
-As a result of illness, her mother spent most of her time asleep leaving her to fend for herself.
-This had also impacted on her passion for dance as due to a lower income, they could no longer afford dance classes and instead she had begun to watch tutorials on YouTube to learn new moves and for fun.
+Working with her to understand how her protective factors could be increased using wellbeing maps, [young person] revealed her perspectives on her situation, around feeling bored and alone.
+Her mother's ill-health had impacted on her energy to spend time together.
+This had also impacted on her passion for dance as due to a lower income, they could no longer afford dance classes, and instead she had begun to watch tutorials on YouTube to learn new moves and for fun.

-[Young person's] Support Worker linked with a local dance school in West Dunbartonshire securing her a lifetime membership.
+[Young person's] Support Worker linked with a local dance school in West Dunbartonshire, securing her a lifetime membership.
 Her free membership allows her to attend as many classes as she wants including tap, ballet, modern, acrobatics, hip-hop and cheerleader classes.